-Getting help at New Directions for Women is as simple as three easy Steps:
+Getting help at New Directions for Women is as simple as two easy steps:

-- Fill out the contact us form and we will call you.
+- Fill out the contact us form on this page, and we will call you shortly.

 Do you Really Want Help?

 The women we serve span all ages, ethnicity, and regions throughout the nation.
 We are proud to help pregnant women in any trimester, women with their dependent children (up to the age of 12), and women who have a co-existing mental diagnosis or trauma.
 That being said, over the last forty years, we’ve found there are two types of women who seek treatment with us on a regular basis.

 Some are brand new to the recovery process, and this represents their first opportunity of seeking professional help to recover from addiction.
 They are looking for a holistic approach to treatment that addresses the body, mind, and spirit.
 At New Directions for Women, we provide a solid foundation for continuous, life-long success against her disease in a women’s only sanctuary, which includes all levels of care from detox stepped down to sober living.

 Others will come to us because they have tried other methods either independently, through another facility or program, and could not get the traction and support they needed.
 Perhaps the other program was co-ed or was only for 28 days.
 We’ve found that long-term care in a gender-specific setting that addresses patients’ trauma is the best solution for women getting sober.

 Who Gets Help At New Directions for Women?